stanford-oval/genie-cloud/doc/getting-started.md

 Now Almond connects to your Twitter account.
 You can use the chat interface under [My Almond](/me) to write the following to Almond.

-`notify me if i receive a tweet with hashtag #almondapp`
+`notify me if i receive a tweet with hashtag #Stanford`

 Follow the prompts to confirm, and congrats!
 You have your first standing query.
-Now you will be notified whenever you open Web Almond of all tweets with hashtags \#almondapp.
+Now you will be notified whenever you open Web Almond of all tweets with hashtags \#Stanford.

 Some other commands you can try:
 - get recent tweets from users you follow: `get tweets`